Cold Weather and Controlled Environment Gardens

 After being moved outdoors, your crop will be introduced to pests that it has not seen or dealt with before.
 You will need to be on-guard and ready to help if and when this battle begins.
 Caterpillars are usually a number one enemy of a veggie garden.
 Don’t wait until you find that caterpillars have eaten up half or more of your precious crop; Bacillus thurengienses (BT) and spinosad are great examples of safe, organic pesticides that can help.

 So, although moving plants has its disadvantages and dangers, it is worth it.
-You can easily maximize your harvest by utilizing hydroponics, whether your crop is grown completely indoors or moved indoors as the weather demands.
+You can easily maximize your harvest by utilizing controlled environment techniques, whether your crop is grown completely indoors or moved indoors as the weather demands.